moby/moby/README.md

 as a lightweight container.

 Docker containers are both *hardware-agnostic* and *platform-agnostic*.
-This means they can run anywhere, from your laptop to the largest cloud compute instance and everything in between - and they don't require you to use a particular language, framework or packaging system.
+They can run anywhere, from your laptop to the largest cloud compute instance and everything in between.
+They don't require you to use a particular language, framework or packaging system.
 That makes them great building blocks for deploying and scaling web apps, databases, and backend services without depending on a particular stack